 As a Mathematics Teacher (retired, but still tutoring) I have helped students who need knowledge and encouragement to follow their plans in life.
 I do just that... help students by making the algebra and geometry they need a bit simply taught so students can learn faster, understand the material, and retain the knowledge for the ASVAB.

-Geometry is on of the most beautiful subjects taught these days.
+Geometry is one of the most beautiful subjects taught these days.
 Proofs are no longer the main thrust of the subject, rather they are introduced slowly to the student as the course continues.
-Algebra has a function in the Geometry today, that is use of variables to find length of sided of triangles, quadrilaterals, etc. diagonals of the figures above mentioned.
+Algebra has a function in the Geometry today, that uses variables to find length of sided of triangles, quadrilaterals, etc. diagonals of the figures above mentioned.
 Also, degrees of angles, parallel lines with a transversal and other figures.
 The proper use of the compass and protractor to develop figures without a ruler might be introduced.
-And like I stated proofs of theorems are simply introduced in conjunction with the algebra.
+I stated proofs of theorems are simply introduced in conjunction with the algebra.

 The Praxis Tests are given in a certain topic area to find out how much a student knows about a topic, before that student can continue in that area of concentration toward another degree in Math, let's say, or give the student a teaching certificate for knowledge learned throughout his/her college education.
 After having taken the Praxis.
 I was found competent to teach Mathematics K-12.
 Then 20 years later took the General Knowledge Praxis and also found to be competent to teach Elementary School Grades 1-6.
 After taking the Praxis and many other standardized tests, I have learned how I learn and test, and pass and achieve my goal of being an effective teacher.